William Norcott (satirist)

 William Norcott (c.
 1770 – c.
 1820) was an Irish lawyer and satirist.
-He has been credited as the author of a number of works such as The Metropolis that created a sensation in Dublin in the early 1800s.
-He was regarded as dissolute, and according to contemporary accounts, ended his life in poverty in Constantinople where he was decapitated and his body thrown into the sea.
+He has been credited as the author of several works, such as The Metropolis, which created a sensation in Dublin in the early 1800s.
+He was regarded as self-indulgent and, according to contemporary accounts, ended his life in poverty in Constantinople, where he was decapitated and his body thrown into the sea.

 Early life

 William Norcott was born around 1770, and graduated BA from Trinity College, Dublin, in 1795.
 He received his LLB in 1801, and his LLD in 1806.

 Career

-Norcott was called to the Irish bar in 1797, and according to David James O'Donoghue in the Dictionary of National Biography was successful for a while, but preferred social life to his legal work.
+Norcott was called to the Irish bar in 1797, and according to David James O'Donoghue in the Dictionary of National Biography, he was successful for a while but preferred social life to his legal work.
 He was popular at Dublin Castle during the Duke of Richmond's viceroyalty and in Dublin society, partly due to his excellent skill at mimicry.
 He was described in Jonah Barrington's Personal Sketches as "a fat, full-faced, portly-looking person."

-O'Donoghue wrote that Norcott was the author with his friend John Wilson Croker of a number of poetical satires that were published in Dublin after the union with Great Britain, and that the following pieces could be attributed to him with confidence:
+O'Donoghue wrote that Norcott was the author, with his friend John Wilson Croker, of a number of poetic satires that were published in Dublin after the union with Great Britain and that the following pieces could be attributed to him with confidence: